 We do accept majority of common insurance plans, which always can be checked with the front desk and/or confirmed with participating providers directory published by your medical insurance carrier.

-In vast majority of cases the medical insurance carrier covers the entire treatment.
+In the vast majority of cases, the medical insurance carrier covers the entire treatment.
 Each specific situation, however, should be considered individually.
-Overall coverage determination is not based on the type of treatment, but depends on presence or absence of so-called "medical necessity”.
-One common example of the above is the following.
-Sclerotherapy is indicated and, therefore, would be covered when performed for bleeding varicose or spider veins, but unlikely to be considered for coverage if is being done for “cosmetic” reasons, meaning for simple presence of enlarged veins not causing any symptoms or complications.
+Overall coverage determination is not based on the type of treatment, but rather depends on the presence or absence of so-called "medical necessity".
+For example, Sclerotherapy is indicated and, therefore, would be covered when performed for bleeding varicose or spider veins.
+However it's unlikely to be considered for coverage if it is being done for purely cosmetic reasons, or only for the improvement of appearance in absence of pain, swelling, muscle cramps or any other complications.

-In absence of medical insurance or coverage for the specific treatment, the cost of it depends on several factors, some of which include for example some anatomical considerations (number of blood vessels treated, their configuration etc.), the treatment modality (endovenous therapy, sclerotherapy, phlebectomy etc.), type and degree of the disease, complexity of treatment and such.
+In the absence of medical insurance or coverage for the specific treatment, the cost of it depends on several factors, such as anatomical considerations (number of veins to be treated, their configuration etc.), specific treatment method, type and stage of the disease, complexity of treatment and so forth.

 With rare exception, eligibility for coverage and/or approval for a particular treatment, as well as its cost in absence of such and all other financial and logistic considerations, are determined and addressed completely prior to the beginning of the treatment.

 Please call our clinic if you have any questions regarding insurance coverage and we will be more than happy to assist.